DeFRaG: Techniques exploiting bugs

 Techniques exploiting bugs capitalize on flaws in the game engine which in some maps lend special qualities to certain locations resulting in Q3A physics anomalies.

 If at particular spots the player falls from a certain height to the ground, they will be catapulted up again, although no jumppad is present (the technique is named overbounce).
 Overbounces can be combined with weapon techniques.
 The DeFRaG mod includes an "overbounce detector", a tool that helps the player to identify locations in maps where an overbounce is possible.
 A variety of overbounce opportunities has been discovered, made into techniques, and have been named accordingly: vertical, horizontal, sticky, diagonal ("weird"), zero-ups diagonal, and slippery diagonal overbounce.

-At certain locations when a player steps near a wall and jumps to it she/he will end up "sticking" to the wall in mid-air.
-Now the player can perform a speed-gaining technique like strafe-jumping without her/his character moving from the spot, but "accelerating" nevertheless.
-This is a real anomaly as the player character does not move in gamespace, but the game engine ascribes ever higher speed to it.
+At certain locations when a player steps near a wall and jumps to it he/she will end up "sticking" to the wall in mid-air.
+Now the player can perform a speed-gaining technique like strafe-jumping without his/her character moving from the spot, but "accelerating" nevertheless.
+This is a real anomaly as the player character does not move in the game, but the engine ascribes an ever higher speed to it.
 The player then can "unstick" from the wall by firing a splash damage weapon into it, and subsequently will move with the speed gained "on the spot".
 This technique is called "sticky wall" or "rebounce".